JingweiToo/Machine-Learning-Regression-Toolbox/README.md

 ## Introduction
-* This toolbox contains some widely used machine learning algorithms
+* This toolbox contains 7 widely used machine learning algorithms
 * The < Demo_LR > provide the examples of how to use these methods on benchmark dataset